-In this study, we characterized the newly developed Airmodus A30 using butan-1-ol and propane-1,2-diol as working fluids with four types of chemically different and sizeselected seed particles under controlled laboratory conditions.
+- 205 - In this study, we characterized the newly-developed Airmodus A30 using butan-1-ol and propane-1,2-diol as working fluids with four types of chemically different and size-selected seed particles under controlled laboratory conditions.
 We have obtained comprehensive results on the composition dependence of the counting efficiency of the aforementioned CPC model.
-Our study highlights that the propylene glycol-based A30 at default temperature settings does not exhibit a composition dependence of the cutoff diameters for NaCl, Ag, $(NH_4)2SO_4$ or $C{15}H{24}O_x$ seeds.
-Propylene glycol remains to be a valuable addition to the existing set of working fluids, and the non-hazardous nature of the substance bears major benefits for studies of indoor air quality.
-Comparison to previous results and decreasing the saturator temperatures of the propylene glycol-based model confirmed that a composition dependence of the described kind is mainly linked to the supersaturation profile that seeds are exposed to.
-By lowering peak saturation ratios, we were able to reinduce a composition dependence of the counting efficiency in the case of the propylene glycol-based CPC.
-The existence of a working-fluid-specific supersaturation profile associated with no significant composition dependence of the counting efficiency should be validated by inclusion of other working fluids, water and DEG in particular, into the dataset.
+Our study highlights, that the propylene glycol-based A30 at default temperature settings does not exhibit a composition dependence of the cutoff diameters for NaCl, Ag, $(NH_4)2SO_4$ and $C{15}H{24}O_x$ seeds.
+Propylene glycol-based particles are avaluable addition to the existing set of working fluids and the non-hazardous nature of the substance bears major benefits for - 210 studies of indoor air quality.
+Comparison to previous results and decreasing the saturator temperatures of the propylene glycolbased model confirmed that a composition dependence of the described kind is mainly linked to the supersaturation profile seeds are exposed to.
+By lowering peak saturation ratios, we were able to re-induce a composition dependence of the counting efficiency in case of the propylene glycol-based CPC.
+The existence of a working fluid-specific supersaturation profile associated with no significant composition dependence of the counting efficiency should be validated by inclusion of other - 215 working fluids, water and DEG in particular, into the dataset.
 Notwithstanding the above, we are confident that our results will assist in the future development of high-accuracy CPCs.
-Working fluids could be chosen such that very high supersaturations are necessary for a certain target d{50} , thereby enabling, for example, a battery of CPCs (Kulmala et al., 2007) with different working fluids but all providing composition-independent cutoffs.

-Data availability.
-The dataset is available from the corresponding author upon reasonable request.
+Working fluids could be chosen such that very high supersaturations are necessary for a certain target d{50} , thereby enabling e.g. a battery of CPCs (Kulmala et al., 2007) with different working fluids but all providing composition-independent cutoffs. - 220 Data availability: The data set is available upon reasonable request addressed to the corresponding author.